-Dette program tilbydes i samarbejde med organisationen FSL i Indien og nedenfor kan du læse deres beskrivelse af programmet:
+Dette projekt tilbydes i samarbejde med organisationen FSL i Indien og nedenfor kan du læse deres beskrivelse af programmet:

 Organic farming is generally sustainable; however, organic produce can also be cultivated on large scale industrial farms that are not sustainable.
 Soil and water management, organic farming, integrated pest management, and integrated nutrient management are common practices promoted under sustainable agriculture.
 Sustainable agricultural development, as well as employing organic farming methods, seeks food and nutritional security, improved livelihoods for our people, safe ecosystems, and sustainable economies of agriculture.